 The New Right believe capitalist economies play a key role in poverty because businesses need to gain more profits by making sure that public spending are kept short.
 They (New Right) also believe the welfare state is to blame for causing poverty indirectly by forcing entrepreneurs to make higher tax payments.
 Consequently, job opportunities are not created.
 They feel the welfare state is responsible for encouraging people to be more interested in claiming benefits, which creates fatalistic attitudes, believing they are better off living on handouts rather than working for a minimum wage as they are put off by the possiblity of rejection from potential employers and a vicious no win situation.
 However, a criticism of the New Right is that poverty would increase if the welfare state was eradicated, thus exacerbating the levels of mixed emotions among those who are already trapped.
 They will unable to afford a healthy diet, leaving them susceptible to common illnesses, which could leave them absent from the labour market.
 This means, they won’t be receive a regular income to cover the basic needs for survival.

-Women who are in the poverty trap tend to exploit the welfare state by producing more babies and could lose their benefits if they obtain employment.
+Women who are in the poverty trap are likely to exploit the welfare state by producing more babies and could lose their benefits if they obtain employment which agrees with Pollak (1961) who argue that women take advantage of their stereotypical roles.
 This can be seen as a criticism ignored by feminist thinkers additionally, the subject of prostitution, where women will engage in this risky activity to achieve the basic needs for survival especially those with children.
 This would result them to abuse particularly rape by their pimps and clients if they refuse to give them their services, in fear of having unwanted pregnancies and sexually transmitted diseases.
 This would eventually leave them permanently incarcerated in the poverty trap.

 Neera Sharma, a Policy Officer from Barnados (BBC News) says that poverty can impact a child’s personal, social and educational development.
 Lack of a healthy diet, hygiene and unconditional love play a part in child poverty.
 The cycle of deprivation by Rutter and Madge (1976) illustrates on how poverty can have an effect on people.
 For example, a child be born into poverty, grows up in a council estate and gains the lower class status.
 They may suffer from health problems because of their poor diet and this would affect their education performance and consequently, drop outwith no qualifications and difficulties of holding down a job and the cycle persists into adulthood.
 This could provoke them to engage in criminal activities to achieve the basic, materialistic or both needs .
 Therefore, it would make it difficult for them obtain employment, mirroring the cycle of deprivation.
 Eventually this cycle can be passed on from generation to generation.
 This can influence them and adopt this as a way of life manifest the fatalistic attitudes and refuse opportunities in employment and education.